-Florida Commercial Truck Insurance Requirements for Motor Carriers are first based on Federal Requirements set by FMCSA.
+Florida Commercial Truck Insurance Requirements start with requirements set by FMCSA.

-FMCSA is the Federal Motor Carrier Safety Administration which oversees the Department of Transportation.
+FMCSA is the Federal Motor Carrier Safety Administration which oversees the U.S. Department of Transportation.

 In order to drive legally, commercial trucks hauling freight for hire across state lines must first register with FMCSA.